 To part the mists of time, I return in my mind's eye to Silver Blades skating club, nestled as it was in the borough of Etobicoke, in the west end of Toronto.
 The rink was absolutely as ordinary as any in existence at the time.
 The smell of hot dogs, and popcorn would hit full force when we entered the door.
-The drinks were limited to boiler plate coffee for the mothers and strange tasting soft drinks, with very little ice.
+The drinks were limited to boiler plate coffee for the Moms and strange tasting soft drinks, with very little ice.
 The last thing we needed was more cold.

-We took to the ice wearing skirts knit by our mother's and grandmothers.
+We took to the ice wearing skirts knit by our mothers and grandmothers.
 In my case, we were lucky enough to have a great aunt who contributed to this effort.
-Out I went with sweater, skirt, hats and mittens, all fashioned by loving hands.
+Out I went with sweater, skirt, hat and mittens, all fashioned by loving hands.
 My first coach, in keeping with all efforts to put me on the road to championship, was the best to be had in the entire world.
 Ellen Burka by name, she had coached her own daughter into landing a perfect triple jump in competition.
 Petra Burka was the first to accomplish this amazing feat, beating the men and everyone else to the punch, and not only did she do it, she nailed it.
 Mrs Burka went on to coach many champions, but not yours truly here.
 At the age of eight, I was quite overcome by a fit of creativity.
-At center ice waiting for my music to start, I suddenly got the daft notion to invent my own program.
+At center ice, waiting for my music to start, I suddenly got the daft notion to invent my own program.
 The judges, my parents, and my coach were all horrified with the latter refusing to teach me ever again.
-In the process of being disciplined for making such a crazy decision, I was told that without Mrs. Burka, I could forget, just abandon, any hope of becoming Ladies Figure Skating Champion of Canada.
+In the process of being disciplined for making such a crazy decision, I was told that without Mrs. Burka, I could forget, just abandon, any hope of becoming a Figure Skating Champion in Canada.
 I had to go down a notch in the coaching field.
 Due to my odd move, with a championship now out of the running, I had to figure out another way in which to distinguish myself.
-Without music or dance lessons, it became a tall order, and the insurmountable problem of my young life.
+Without music, or dance lessons, it became a tall order, and the insurmountable problem of my young life.

 Into this sea of trouble skated Ozzie Coulson.
 I was in the process of working on my school figures, in silence, when he glided over and told me he would be my new coach.
 He was smoking a cigarette at the time, housed in an elegant gold tipped extender.
 His hat, a fedora, was enhanced by an extravagant feather sweeping skyward on the side of his head.
 A cashmere scarf around his neck over a white shirt and tie, an elegant overcoat, and crisp wool pants, he was just unlike most men I knew in my youth.
 I thought he was great!

 “I want you to present yourself to the world with pride,” he said.
 He would lift his head, smile with a twinkle in his eye, and put his chin up.
 Sometimes people would make fun of him, or say in their polite way, that he, "certainly was different."
 Flamboyant was the term most often given to him, but he persisted in walking tall, beautifully and colorfully dressed.
 He brought a smile to the face of everyone in his midst.
-He was artistic, creative, and cherished that quality in his pupils.
+He was artistic, creative, and loved that quality in his pupils.
 He used to laugh his head off at my scathing imitations of others, or of the silly things I said and did.